Office of the Board of Regents

 The Treasurer's Office has a dual report to the Board of Regents and the Vice President for Budget and Finance and is responsible for overall cash management, debt management and property management.
 It provides support and assistance to the campuses on financing strategies, real estate issues, banking relationships, and other investment-related issues.

 The Office of University Controller (OUC) is responsible for managing the university’s system of record – the Financial System – and its interfaces with purchasing, payables, human resources, and other subsystems, including the Cognos Reporting System.
 It works closely with the campus controllers, the state controller, and the state auditor’s office to ensure that fiscal practices comply with external and internal rules and regulations and generally accepted accounting principles.
 The OUC communicates fiscal policies and procedures to the university community through its news blog, website, and training programs, and provides direct assistance to faculty, staff, and other individuals through the Finance & Procurement Help Desk.
-The office also administers a Continuing Professional Education program and the CU Shared Practices (CUSP) employee recognition program.
+The office also administers a Continuing Professional Education program and the CU Innovation & Efficiency (CU I&E) employee recognition program.

 University Counsel has a dual report to the Board of Regents and the President of the University and includes several legal functions that provide an array of services to the University of Colorado system.
 The Office of the University Counsel provides legal advice to the Board of Regents, the president, system administration and the campuses.